 A tutor is an investment of your (and your child’s) time and financial resources, and the thought of searching for one that is going to make a lasting difference can be daunting.
-However, what you gain from a professional tutor is someone neutral – outside the family, and outside the school system – who can bring a different perspective and approach.
+However, what you gain from a professional tutor is someone neutral who can bring a different perspective and approach.
 Sometimes tuition can be brief and turn around a child’s performance.
 Sometimes they become part of a trusted long-term support network for your child through the most challenging phases of their academic journey.
 Whatever the case, if your child is beginning to encounter academic challenges at school, getting support earlier rather than later will certainly reduce the time needed to regain confidence in the subject and “unlearn” erroneous ways of thinking.

 Here’s a helpful checklist for you to keep in mind when choosing a tutor:

 - Evidence of training credentials and experience in the subjects they tutor.
-Additionally, it is ideal that the tutor has experience in the particular programme of study that your child follows, whether it be the IB or the IGCSE, for example.
+Additionally, it is ideal that the tutor has experience in the particular programme of study that your child follows.
 Each programme has its own requirements and objectives and your tutor’s knowledge of these will make a difference.

 - If employing a tutor directly, make sure they have the correct permit to work in Switzerland.
-Ensure that both parties sign a contract stipulating the terms and conditions of employment (pay rate, lesson cancellation procedure, termination of contract, etc), and make sure you have their tax and social security deductions in hand as legally required.
+Ensure that both parties sign a contract stipulating the terms and conditions of employment.
+Make sure you have their tax and social security deductions in hand as legally required.

 - Personality & teaching style.
 On a more personal level, you’d like to make sure the tutor is a good match for your child.
 Will they respond better to someone calm or energetic, methodical or unorthodox?
-Apart from the obvious question of experience in the subject and their availability, one of the most important aspects when looking for a tutor is the fit between student and teacher.
+One of the most important aspects when looking for a tutor is the fit between student and teacher.

 If you’d like the peace of mind that all these elements are taken care of for you, contact a reputable tutoring agency.
 The best tutoring agencies pay great attention to getting to know their tutor’s background, specialties and teaching styles, as well as collecting detailed information about your child and their learning experience, in order to place a student with the best possible tutor.

-But if there are two really important things to remember when trying to decide what support is best for your child, they are: 1) don’t wait too long to seek support, and 2) don’t feel you need to make the decision on your own.
-Talk with your child, go to parent/teacher conferences, make an appointment with the class teacher or year mentor and gain a wider understanding of the situation.
+There are two important things to remember when trying to decide what support is best for your child.
+They are: 1) don’t wait too long to seek support, and 2) don’t feel you need to make the decision on your own.
+Talk with your child.
+Go to parent/teacher conferences.
+Finally make an appointment with the class teacher or year mentor.
+Do whatever is possible to gain a wider understanding of the situation.
 Temporary dips in grades, emotional interference, a drop in confidence, the need for structure and special learning needs will all require a different type of support.

 Academic Support Manager

 Sandra Steiger has over 10 years’ experience teaching English at various schools in Switzerland.
-During her 6 years at the International School of Geneva, she was also the Service Learning programme Coordinator, Homeroom Mentor and Head of Year 8.
+She was also the Service Learning programme Coordinator, Homeroom Mentor and Head of Year 8.